Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Introduction

-2D (and 3D) quantum systems can host exotic phases of matter, and are much more exciting and challenging.
-Indeed, little rigorous results are known for 2D quantum systems from an algorithmic perspective.
-Whether area laws hold for the ground states in 2D gapped systems is one of the most well-known open problems in the field of Hamiltonian complexity.
-Ambitiously, one may ask (1) Which class of 2D ground states has efficient classical representations that support efficient computation of local expectation values?
-(2) If such classical representations exist, can we find them efficiently?
-A lot of effort has been devoted to extending methods and tools from 1D to 2D.
-Tensor network states \cite{VMC08} are generalizations of MPS to higher dimensions.
-Examples include projected entangled pair states \cite{VC04} and the multiscale entanglement renormalization ansatz \cite{Vid07}, which, respectively, do not \cite{SWVC07} and does \cite{Vid08} support efficient computation of local expectation values.
-It is commonly believed that physical states satisfying area laws have efficient tensor network state representations.
-This belief is not provable before ``physical'' is defined.
-We do not attempt to define such a notion here, but rather rely on intuitions to judge what is physical.
-For instance, the ground states of local Hamiltonians are more physical than generic states in quantum many-body systems, and translationally invariant Hamiltonians on a regular lattice with nearest-neighbor interactions are more physical than generic local Hamiltonians.
+2D (and 3D) quantum systems can host exotic states of matter, and are much more exciting and challenging.
+Indeed, few rigorous positive results are known in 2D.
+Whether an area law can be proved for ground states of 2D gapped systems is a very important open problem in the field of quantum Hamiltonian complexity (see Ref. \cite{AAG21} for recent progress in frustration-free systems).
+Moreover, one might ask: Which class of 2D ground states has efficient classical representations that support efficient computation of local expectation values?
+If such a classical representation exists, can it be computed efficiently?
+Much effort has been devoted to extending methods and tools from 1D to 2D \cite{VMC08, CV09, CT17, DLD17, GD17, CCX+18, HM17}.
+As generalizations of MPS, projected entangled pair states \cite{VC04} and the multiscale entanglement renormalization ansatz \cite{Vid07} are two classes of tensor network states.
+They do not \cite{SWVC07, HHEG20} and do \cite{Vid08} support efficient computation of local expectation values, respectively.
+It is commonly believed that \emph{physical states with area laws have efficient tensor network representations}.
+This belief cannot be proved because ``physical'' is not defined.
+We do not attempt to define it here, but rather rely on intuition to judge what is physical.
+In particular, ground states of local Hamiltonians are more physical than generic quantum many-body states, and translation-invariant geometrically local Hamiltonians on a lattice are more physical than generic local Hamiltonians.